 - Use Integers: Enables the use of integers only. - Value (Dec.), Value (Int.): Sets the current value of the counter.
 Animate this value to create the counting sequence. - Leading blanks: you can here choose what the counter does with leading blanks.
 They can either be Cut away or put in as Blank, asterisk, hash, dot or zeros. - Force prefix: Enables both positive and negative values to have a prefix, not only negative values as is the default (+/-). - Delete unnecessary commas: Removes superfluous commas when a specified format mask has more commas than the number needs.
-If you for instance have defined the mask: "\$###,###,###,###" and you enter the number 4120.37, it will be shown as "\$,,4,120.37".
-If you enable this option, the number will get a correct format: \$4,120.37 - Decimal separator: Switches the decimal separator between point and comma. - Format mask: Allows you to define a format mask.
+If for instance the mask \$###, ###, ###. ## is defined, and the number 4120.37 is entered, it will be output as \$,,4,120.37.
+If by enabling this option, the number will get a correct format: \$4,120.37. - Decimal separator: Switches the decimal separator between point and comma. - Format mask: Allows you to define a format mask.
 Each hash symbolizes an element of the total number.
 To alter, add or remove hashes.
-You can also add constant values, for example DM, NOK etc. - Initialize: Starts the counter.
+You can also add constant values, for example DM, NOK etc.

+· Initialize: Starts the counter.